pbierkortte/AI-Prompt-Toolkit/README.md

 1. **Sharing Valuable Prompts**: It's a place to share AI prompts that are too good to keep to myself.
 By making these prompts publicly available, I hope to contribute to the AI community and help others enhance their AI interactions.

-2. **Self-Updating Documentation Demo**: This README's Table of Contents updates automatically via GitHub Actions, showcasing efficient documentation maintenance.
+2. **Self-Updating TOC**: This README's Table of Contents updates automatically via GitHub Actions, showcasing efficient documentation maintenance.
 Explore the workflow to implement similar functionality in your own projects.

 ## Contents